 Surgery

-If your snoring is severe and you don’t find relief from other treatment methods, Dr. Dailey may suggest surgery as a last resort.
+If your snoring is severe and you don’t find relief from other treatment methods, Dr. Dailey may suggest discussing surgery with your physician as a last resort.
 This is used to widen your airway and remove excess tissues that may be blocking airflow.

 Health Risks of Untreated Snoring